LukeCarlThompson/slippy-slider/README.md

 The class `.on-screen` is dynamically applied to every slide that is more than 50% inside the slider, and removed when it is more than half outside the container.

 If `{center: true}` the class `.active-slide` is applied to the slide that at least part of it is in the center of the slider.
 If `{center: false}` the class `.active-slide` is applied to the class closest the the left side of the slider and more than 50% inside the slider.

-## Project goals
-  1. Slider styled via css and not rely on javascript dom manipulation
-  2. Allow for center and left aligned slides
-  3. Allow for next and prev slide buttons
-  4. Allow for slide thumbnails or dots navigation
-  5. Responsive out of the box
-  6. Allow for multiple instances on the same page.
-  7. Zero dependencies
-  8. Degrade gracefully in older browsers to appear as a native scroll area.
-  9. Degrade gracefully if JS doesn't run or is not supported
-  10. Under 10kb

   ### Coming soon